-(3) Section 337 of the Tariff Act of 1930 <Outline of the measure> trademarks, copyrights, and layout-designs of integrated circuits.
+Section 337 of the Tariff Act of 1930 targets unfair import practices by excluding from the United States imports that infringe upon valid US-registered intellectual property rights.
+The Omnibus Trade and Competitiveness Act of 1988 removed the requirement of injury in cases involving the infringement of patents, trademarks, copyrights, and layout-designs of integrated circuits.
 This removal of the injury requirement in 1988 simplified the burden of proving a violation of Section 337, and thus made Section 337 an easily accessible remedy for US domestic industries (See Figure I-3-6).